imran-codes/NLNLandingpage/README.md

 # NLNLandingpage
-New No licence needed landing page with jQuery using Webtrends optimize
+New No licence needed landing page with jQuery using Webtrends optimize.

+An example of a test deployed using Webtrends Optimize.